pakistan-identity-federation/shibboleth-idp4-installer/README.md

     You should use the `deploy` or `upgrade` scripts instead.

+    If you must re-run bootstrap-v4.sh then you remove the lock file first.
+Note this will overwrite any previous installations.

     `rm /root/.lock-idp-bootstrap-v4 && ./bootstrap-v4.sh`

     The bootstrap-v4 process will now start over and attempt to install and configure your server to operate as a Shibboleth IdP.